tatuylonen/wiktextract/README.md

 of the color it represents, what is the numeric value of a number, what SI unit it represents, etc.

+The tool is capable of extracting information for any language.
+However, so far it has mostly been tested with English and Finnish, and to some extent German and Spanish.
+Changes to extract information for any additional languages are likely to be small.
+Basic information extraction most likely works out of the box for any language.

-This library will be useful for many natural language processing, semantic parsing, machine translation, and language generation applications both in research and industry.
+This utility will be useful for many natural language processing, semantic parsing, machine translation, and language generation applications both in research and industry.

-The library can be easily used to extract machine translation dictionaries, language understanding dictionaries, semantically annotated dictionaries, and morphological dictionaries with declension/conjugation information (where this information is available for the target language).
+The tool can be used to extract machine translation dictionaries, language understanding dictionaries, semantically annotated dictionaries, and morphological dictionaries with declension/conjugation information (where this information is available for the target language).
 Dozens of languages have extensive vocabulary in ``enwiktionary``, and several thousand